frconor-ebook/meditations/_posts/2025-04-15-the-precious-blood-of-christ.md

 In the Divine Praises, we say, "Blessed be His Most Precious Blood."

-On the fiftieth anniversary of his priesthood, John Paul II said that the words, \'This is my body\...this is my blood" are at the center of the life of the priest (cf. Pope John Paul II, *Letter to Priests for Holy Thursday*, March 17, 1996).
+On the fiftieth anniversary of his priesthood, John Paul II said that the words, \'This is my body\...this is my blood" are at the center of the life of the priest (*cf*.
+Pope John Paul II, *Letter to Priests for Holy Thursday*, March 17, 1996).
 And we all have a priestly soul.

 St. Josemaría in the *Furrow* says: "Jesus, may your Divine Blood enter my veins, to make me live the generosity of the Cross at every moment" (Josemaría Escrivá, *Furrow*, Point 780).

 "The generosity of the Cross."
-When we look at the generosity of Christ on the Cross, we can look at our generosity.
+When we look at the generosity of Christ on the Cross, we can look at our own generosity.

 Have I stuck my neck out for Christ?